cuvar/NoteCalc/README.md

 # NoteCalc
-A little CLI-based tool for calculating school marks in Germany
+A small CLI-based tool for calculating school marks in Germany

 #### Input fields
 - Text
-  - for some notes concerning the subject
+  - some notes concerning the subject
 - Percentage
   - percentage of classtests, e.g. 40 for 40 %
 - Notes